10 Plants That Grow Well in the Shade - Part 3

-Astilbe is quite at home in full shade or dappled shade, and its small leaves are very ornamental, and give a good show, even when the plants are not in flower.
+Astilbe is quite at home in full shade or dappled shade.
+Its small leaves are very ornamental, and give a good show, even when the plants are not in flower.
 The leaves turn brown and die back in winter, and new leaves begin to unfurl as Spring advances.

 2. Lily-of-the-Valley a Delicate Little Flower That Blooms in Spring

 Lily-of-the-Valley is a small perennial woodland plant which grows about 12" high from rhizomes.
 It flowers in late Spring, but will flower early if the winter has been mild - in my London garden if flowered in May this year.

 The flowers are like delicate little bells, white tinged with green, and so pretty.
 According to my research, they can become a bit invasive, but regrettably this has never been the case in my garden, and, until this year, I have found them a bit difficult to grow.
 This could be because I have tried to grow them in the sun on my rockery, and perhaps they just didn't like that position.